ThirusOfficial/tailwind-css-starter/README.md

 ## How to use

 - Go to `public > index.html` Remove the `<h1>` element and start adding your own HTML.
-- If you need to add more pages, add them in the `public` folder.
+- If you need to add more HTML pages, add them in the `public` folder.
 - To extract classes and use the `@apply` directive, edit the custom CSS file in `src > styles.css`.
 Add any amount of custom CSS within this file.
 Refer [https://tailwindcss.com/docs/installation#using-a-custom-css-file](https://tailwindcss.com/docs/installation#using-a-custom-css-file)

 NOTE: Do NOT edit the file `public > styles.css` directly.
 The CSS here is generated from `src > styles.css` using Tailwind when you build.